ud13/StudyBuddy/README.md

 # StudyBuddy

-Project for DemoDay at AI Makerspace - AI Engineering Bootcamp - Cohort 2 See my final presentation on Youtube
+Project for DemoDay at AI Makerspace - AI Engineering Bootcamp - Cohort 2

+See my final presentation on Youtube

 # The code works in a local environment
-git clone and run with
+git clone

-install your credentials .env in the root directory OPENAI_API_KEY=sk-...
+install your credentials .env in the root directory:
+OPENAI_API_KEY=sk-...
 LLAMA_CLOUD_API_KEY=llx-...
 HF_TOKEN=hf_...